 Dave Housley, Fiction

-Dave Housley is the author of the story collections Massive, Cleansing Fire (forthcoming from Outpost 19), If I Knew the Way, I Would Take You Home (Dzanc Books), Commercial Fiction (Outpost 19, 2013), and Ryan Seacrest is Famous (Impetus Press, 2008).
-His work has appeared in Hobart, Mid-American Review, Quarterly West, Wigleaf, and some other online and print magazines.
+Dave Housley is the author of the novel This Darkness Got to Give, and the story collections Massive, Cleansing Fire, If I Knew the Way, I Would Take You Home, Commercial Fiction, and Ryan Seacrest is Famous.
+His work has appeared in Booth, Hobart, McSweeneys, Mid-American Review, Quarterly West, Wigleaf, and some other online and print magazines.
 He is one of the founding editors of Barrelhouse and co-founders of the Conversations and Connections writer's conference.

 Joe Killiany, Fiction, Nonfiction